TechThrives/eCommerce-Application/README.md

 - #### Configure Application Properties

-  1. Create a `.env` File:

-  - In the root directory of your Spring Boot project, create a file named `.env`.
+    In the root directory of your Spring Boot project, create a file named `.env`.

-  2. Add Environment Variables:

-  - Open the `.env` file and add the following environment variables:
+    Open the `.env` file and add the following environment variables:

   - **`APPLICATION_NAME`**: The name of the application.